Idas (son of Aphareus): Apollodorus' version

-A different tale was presented in the Bibliotheca, where the cause of the strife of the Aphareids and Disocuri was not the abduction of the Leucippides but the division of spoils between them.
-Castor and Pollux, having driven booty of cattle from Arcadia, in company with Idas and Lynceus, they allowed Idas to divide the spoil.
+A different tale was presented in the Bibliotheca, where the cause of the strife of the Aphareids and Dioscuri was not the abduction of the Leucippides but the division of spoils between them.
+Castor and Pollux, having driven a booty of cattle from Arcadia in company with Idas and Lynceus, allowed Idas to divide the spoil.
 He cut a cow in four and declared that whoever ate his portion of the cow first would have half the spoil, whereas the other half would go to the one who finished his portion second.
 Idas quickly devoured his own chunk, and then grabbed Lynceus's portion and ate that as well.
-As the first and second portions to be finished belong to the two Messenians, Idas and Lynceus took the cattle with them to Messene.
-The Dioscuri however, feeling cheated out, marched against Messene, and took the cattle back.
+As the first and second portions to be finished belonged to the two Messenians, Idas and Lynceus took the cattle with them to Messene.
+The Dioscuri however, feeling cheated, marched against Messene, and took the cattle back.
 As they lay in wait for Idas and Lynceus, Lynceus spied Castor and informed Idas, who killed Castor.
 Pollux then chased them and slew Lynceus by throwing his spear, but was himself hit in the head with a stone by Lynceus.
 In revenge, the divine father of Pollux, Zeus, smote Idas with a thunderbolt and carried up his son to the heavens above where he shared his immortality with his mortal brother.

-After the deaths of the two Messenian princes, the kingdom was bereft of male descendants and thus, Nestor, son of Neleus and a relative obtained the whole land including all the part ruled formerly by Idas, but not that subject (Tricca) to the sons of Asclepius, Machaon and Podalirius.
+After the deaths of the two Messenian princes, the kingdom was bereft of male descendants and thus, Nestor, son of Neleus, and a relative, obtained the whole land including all the part ruled formerly by Idas, but not that subject (Tricca) to the sons of Asclepius, Machaon and Podalirius.